 &lt;sup>5The European Commission has singled out the provision of precontractual information through advice as one of the three main problem areas for the retail financial sector.
-In particular, see pages 12-14 of the staff working document of the Commission of the European Communities (2009).
+In particular, see pp. 12-14 of the staff working document of the Commission of the European Communities (2009).

-&lt;sup>6In a recent consultation document, the UK financial regulator Financial Services Authority (2009), henceforth FSA, has proposed steps to encourage a complete switch toward a regime in which customers pay independent financial advisers directly.
-The new rules would "require adviser firms to be paid by adviser charges: the rules do not allow adviser firms to receive commissions offered by product providers."
-As part of a package of sweeping reforms enacted in the wake of the financial crisis, the US Consumer Financial Protection Act of 2010 has instituted a Bureau of Consumer Financial Protection which has authority to write such rules to protect consumers; see the Dodd-Frank Wall Street Reform and Consumer Protection Act, Title X.
+&lt;sup>6In a recent consultation document, the UK financial regulator Financial Services Authority (2009) has proposed steps to encourage a complete switch toward a regime in which customers pay independent financial advisers directly.
+The new rules would "require adviser firms to be paid by adviser charges: the rules do not allow adviser firms to receive commissions offered by product providers" (p.
+26).
+As part of a package of sweeping reforms adopted in the US in the wake of the financial crisis, the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act, Title X, has instituted a Bureau of Consumer Financial Protection, which has authority to write such rules to protect consumers.